-Welcome to Center for Physical Rehabilitation’s guide to Transcutaneous Electrical Nerve Stimulation.
+Welcome to CPR Physical Therapy+Performance’s guide to Transcutaneous Electrical Nerve Stimulation.

 Electrical nerve stimulation is a treatment for pain that can be used for acute pain (e.g., during labor or after surgery) or for chronic pain (e.g., low back pain).
 It is a form of electrical energy sent in various waveforms to the nerves.
 When it is delivered through electrodes or patches placed on the skin, it is called transcutaneous (meaning through the skin) electrical nerve stimulation or TENS for short.